kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How can someone using this feature know that it is working for their instance?

-Check if any pod has the pod.spec.HostUsers field set to false and is on RUNNING state on a node that meets all the requirements.
+Check if any pod has the pod.spec.hostUsers field set to false and is on RUNNING state on a node that meets all the requirements.

 There are step-by-step examples in the Kubernetes documentation too.